ms-cc-org/NAIRR-AI-Unlocked/WORKSHOP_ANVIL.md

 This is your complete guide.
 Everything you need is on this page — you do not need to open any other file.

-**What you will do:** SSH into Anvil, set up the workflow environment, submit a GPU training job to the Slurm scheduler, and inspect your results.
+**What you will do:** Log in to Anvil Open OnDemand, Open Anvil Shell Access, Clone the workshop repository, Stage the dataset, Build the Conda environment, Submit a small smoke test job, Submit the full benchmark job, Inspect and download the outputs.

 By the end you will have a benchmark you can compare against other systems and a workflow pattern you can reuse.

+You do **not** need local SSH for this workshop.
+You do **not** need to generate SSH keys.
+You do **not** need to run commands from your personal laptop terminal.

+Everything in this guide is done through the browser-based Anvil Shell Access terminal.

 **How long this takes:** About 60–90 minutes for a first run, including environment setup.
 The training job itself takes 15–25 minutes once it starts running (queue wait time varies).